About File Storage Security

 Within Oracle Cloud Infrastructure

 Currently, only symmetric Advanced Encryption Standard (AES) keys are supported for file system encryption.

 The Linux package creates an NFS endpoint, network namespace, and network interface.
-A forwarder process receives requests from the NFS client, encrypts them and sends them to the mount target using a TLS tunnel.
 Installing and configuring stunnel similarly encrypts requests and uses a TLS tunnel.